Okwoli-Godwin/collaborate/README.md

 # collaborate
-collaborating in team for our bootcamp project
+collaborating in team in github ahead of our bootcamp project coming up next week